-Secondary Education - English: Bachelor of Arts in Education (B.A.E.)
+Secondary Education: Bachelor of Arts in English Education (B.A.Ed.)

-The B.A.E. in Secondary Education – English is a minimum 122 semester hours program that includes 39 hours in core English and related fields.
+The B.A.Ed. in English Education is a minimum 122 semester hours program that includes 39 hours in core English and related fields.
 The degree program is approved for grades 7-12 licensure in secondary English.
 There are three phases for education majors: Phase I: Core Curriculum ; Phase II: Teacher Education Program; and Phase III: Student Teaching.
 For more information go to the SAFE admission page.

 During the professional education common-core coursework, teacher education candidates are required to observe and teach in selected classrooms, learning about effective teaching, developing professional dispositions working directly with practitioners and school students at varying grade and developmental levels.
 The Student Advising and Field Experience (SAFE) office works with school partners in establishing placement for these observations.